Azure/azure-iot-sdk-node/device_samples/getting_started/src/device_twins/README.md

 Running this sample requires two steps:

-1. From the `getting started/src/device twins` directory, run `node receive_desired_properties.js`.
+1. From the `getting_started/src/device_twins` directory, run `node receive_desired_properties.js`.
 You are now running and listening for desired property updates.

-2. Open a new command (terminal) window and run `getting started/src/service/update_desired_properties.js 1`.
+2. Open a new command (terminal) window and run `getting_started/src/device_twins/service/update_desired_properties.js 1`.
 This will send an update to a desired property.
-Go back to the terminal window for `recieve_desired_properties.js` to view the results.
+Go back to the terminal window for `receive_desired_properties.js` to view the results.

 Take a [look at these details](./service) for the `update_desired_properties.js` file for setup, configuration, and additional desired property update options.